Top Gainers of the Day: Danaher Corporation (NYSE:DHR) from Diversified Machinery

 Danaher Corporation (NYSE:DHR), from Industrial Goods sector has been performing well.

-Danaher Corporation has a market capitalization of 60060.49, with a return on assets (ROA) of 5.50% and an earnings per share (EPS) of 3.07 for the current year
+Danaher Corporation has a market capitalization of 60287.54, with a return on assets (ROA) of *TBA and an earnings per share (EPS) of 3.07 for the current year

 Performance